rperez025/Project_2/README.md

 * Converted the combined DataFrame to a list of dictionaries (‘foodWaste_DICT’) to prepare it for import into MongoDB Compass.

 ## LOAD
-* Our team decided to prepare the file for loading into MongoDB Compass (non-relational database) since initially the datasets did not include the same ‘records’ of information.
+* Our team decided to prepare the file for loading into MongoDB Compass (non-relational database) since initially the datasets did not include the same ‘records’ of information and it would be efficient for querying.

 * Created an instance of MongoClient.